mhteixeira/nlp-date2text/README.md

-# NLP Project: Working with Transducer to parse dates
+# NLP Project: Working with Transducers to parse dates